Ease of Use

 For instance, they:

-- Support Bitcoin (BTC) and over 50 other cryptocurrencies.
+- Support more than 60 cryptocurrencies – including Bitcoin (BTC) and other popular coins.

 - Allow you to buy and sell cryptocurrencies with multiple popular payment methods in Europe.

-- Competitive fees (about 1% – 2% in total) when buying or selling Bitcoin (BTC) with a SEPA transfer or iDEAL.
+- Competitive fees (about 1.25%) when buying or selling Bitcoin (BTC) with a SEPA transfer or iDEAL.

 Unfortunately, there are some downsides:

-- You’ll pay quite high administration fees if you choose some payment methods (e.g. more than 2% if using SOFORT).
+- You’ll pay an administration fees if you choose some payment methods (e.g., debit card or EPS uberweisung).